 Because there are so many different types of Gi’s available on the market today, it can be difficult to sort through them all, and really find the best gi for your needs.
 That being said, after practicing BJJ for the past 8 years I’ve tried and tested quite a few different gi’s and I’m ready to share my experiences!
 Below you will find my top 3 gi’s and individual reviews explaining why I enjoyed them, and if they’re the best for you!
 I hope you enjoy our best bjj gis reviews below!

 One of the most popular uniforms on the market is manufactured by FUJI, who has been involved with BJJ and martial arts for the past 25 years.
 FUJI is a supplier for multiple world champions, and there’s a reason they are one of the best in the world, and arguable have the best bjj gi around.

-Overall if you’re simply looking for one of the best bjj gi on the market, then it would be hard to go wrong with the popular Fuji’s Standard BJJ Gi.
+Overall if you’re simply looking for the best on the market, then it would be hard to go wrong with the popular Fuji’s Standard BJJ Gi.
 It is designed to be a middle-weight competition level gi that is comfortable and has the durability to last through any training session or match you throw at it and for a very reasonable price compared to some of the competition.
 I’ve had my gi for the past two years and it has treated me well, and I recommend it to all practitioners no matter their level of experience!
 This gi also comes in a variety of sizes, so it’s perfect for anyone!
 Make sure you give this gi a chance because it truly is one of the best jiu jitsu gi available today and I would buy it again in a heartbeat!